waysact/webpack-subresource-integrity/webpack-subresource-integrity/README.md

 mode](https://webpack.js.org/configuration/mode/) is `production` or `none` and disable it when it is `development`.

+#### hashLoading

+Default value: `"eager"`

+One of `"eager"` or `"lazy"`

+`"eager""` means that integrity hashes for all assets will be defined in the entry chunk.

+`"lazy"` means that integrity hashes for any given asset will be defined in its direct parents in the chunk graph.
+This can lead to duplication of hashes across assets, but can significantly reduce the size of your entry chunk(s) if you have a large number of async chunks.

 ## Exporting `integrity` values

 You might want to export generated integrity hashes, perhaps for use